jeseyfried/amaranth-in-xanthan/3d-scanner-guide.md

 </figure><br><br>
 Scanning Every Surface
 + After completing separate scans for each rotated side of the object, you will have multiple scan files listed on the lefthand side of the application screen.
 + Go through each of these and delete unwanted material.
-In the example in the picture below, we deleted the ring around the base of the object.
+In the example in the picture below, we would next delete the ring around the base of the object.
 <figure>
     <img src="assets/bg-images/Revoscan-procedures-1.png"
          alt="Initial scanned material." width="700" height="400">